 You're alive, having just survived your first mustard gas attack.
 Little do you know the worst is yet to come.

-This scenario is what the first soldiers who experienced a mustard gas attack in World War I might have gone through.
-In this article, we'll learn about mustard gas and its horrendous effects on soldiers and civilians during wartime.
+This scenario is what the first soldiers who experienced a mustard gas poisoning attack in World War I might have gone through.
+In this article, we'll learn about the horrendous mustard gas effects on soldiers and civilians during wartime.
 Read on and find out if you survived the gas attack, or what your fate might have been as we learn how mustard gas works.